 Thanks to pop culture, many people wrongly assume that Valentine’s Day is only a day for people who are in a relationship or in pursuit of starting a relationship with a special someone.
 We believe this couldn’t be further from the truth.

-For us, Valentine’s Day is a perfect day to show the special people in your life, how much you care about them.
+For us, Valentine’s is a perfect day to show people in your life, how much you care about them.
 You don’t have to be romantically involved with them or even “in love” with them.
 Now don’t get us wrong, if you have a special someone, you should certainly flower them with love and thoughtful gifts on February 14th and beyond, but that’s not what this week’s blog is dedicated to.

 Instead of playing to the popular pop culture image of Valentine’s Day, we thought it would be interesting to go back to the start of Valentine’s day and explore the beginnings of the most romantic holiday.